Nanoonga/Litebox/README.md

 - It may surprise you how little the rendition quality is affected even with a considerable fraction of interpolated pixels.
 I believe that on Apple devices especially, the image scaler is probably tuned to the display panel, and this is the primary reason that we put the browser in charge of any upscaling to be done rather than downloading an upscaled image from the server.

-- It is a property of raster graphic images that downsampling increases sharpness of definition, so nearly all images will exhibit improved detail simply by being properly scaled for the display panel they're being viewed on.
+- It is a property of raster graphic images that downsampling increases sharpness of definition, so nearly all images will exhibit improved detail even on Standard HD displays simply by being properly scaled for the presentation context.

 ---